RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

   * **VPC**, enables you to provision logically isolated sections of the AWS Cloud.

-  * **Elastic load balancing**, distribuites incoming appication traffic across multiple targets.
+  * **Elastic load balancing**, distribuites incoming application traffic across multiple targets.

   * **CloudFront**, is a fast *content delivery service* (CDN).